hypertrace/hypertrace-docs-website/src/pages/index.md

 Infrastructure teams can identify which services are causing overload.
 Service teams can diagnose why a specific user's request failed, or which applications put their service objectives at risk.
 Deployment teams can know if a new version is causing a problem.
-Security teams can see non-complaint communication and audit accordingly.

 Hypertrace is open source licensed and accepts all major tracing data formats.
 This means you can try it without changing your applications!